catid/blog2022/content/posts/aiwebcam.md

         return self.generate_silence_packet(silence_duration), silence_duration
 ```

-The poll_packet() function is the one we showed earlier and finally completes the CustomAudioStream class implementation.
+The poll_packet() function is the one we showed earlier and finally completes the CustomAudioStream class implementation to deliver TTS audio to the browser.

 ## Discussion